trigger-corp/Forge-Documentation/source/tools/commands.rst

 * ``forge run``
 * ``forge package``

+There are also some additional commands which may be used:

+* ``forge check``: Perform some sanity checks on the app, including parsing the Javascript to check for syntax errors.
+* ``forge migrate``: Migrate to the next version of Forge, you will be prompted to run this when it is available.

 Run any command with the ``--help`` argument to see more information about the particular command.

 .. note:: All commands can be run with the ``--verbose`` parameter, to enable the display of more output.